 11. What do family/friends/loved ones think of you writing?

-They know it’s my passion in life anyway, so screw the damn question.
-Sooner or later, I will pursue it.
+They know it’s my passion in life anyway, so we might just as well skip this question.

 12. Parts of writing you enjoy the most?